mutt0-ds/mutt0-ds.github.io/content/posts/2025/08/test-mind-maps.md

 <div style="max-width: 2179px"><div style="left: 0; width: 100%; height: 0; position: relative; padding-bottom: 44.3282%;"><iframe src="//iframely.net/y9kp9sJd?theme=dark" style="top: 0; left: 0; width: 100%; height: 100%; position: absolute; border: 0;" allowfullscreen></iframe></div></div>

-*Yes, 100k lines.
+*Yes, 75k, sometimes even 100k+ lines.
 Imagine scrolling through that monster of a JSON file, hunting for a single missing piece.*

 Also, the logic of the text database was not always clear to developers, because it was implemented by copywriters who know how to tell "the story" and are creating the scenarios.